Whissi/shorewall/Shorewall/README.txt

-This is the Shorewall 4.3 development branch of SVN.
+This is the Shorewall 4.4 stable branch of Git.